 Amy, a blogger, takes Spironolactone for androgenic alopecia due to PCOS and reveals on her blog: “You will need a prescription for 100 mg 2x a day from your doctor.
 You also periodically need to get [your] potassium levels checked while you are taking this drug.
 This is the only prescription drug that I take to help my PCOS (i).”

 The dosage of spironolactone depends on the purpose it is being used for.

 How Much Of Spironolactone Is Prescribed For Hair Loss?

-- Spironolactone With Oral Contraceptive: This combination is often used to prevent menstrual irregularities and improve female pattern hair loss and acne.
+- Spironolactone With Oral Contraceptive: This combination is often used to prevent menstrual irregularities and improve female pattern baldness and acne.